 Authentication with FT4 accounts

-In this section, we'll explore authentication with FT4 accounts.
+In this section, authentication with FT4 accounts will be explored.

-Authentication with FT4 accounts is straightforward.
-Import the auth
+Authentication with FT4 accounts is simple and efficient.
+First, import the auth

 module: